web-platform-tests/wpt/docs/introduction.md

 That said, csswg-test follows a superset of the policies of web-platform-tests, so the documentation provided here should similarly apply to it.
-Where extra policies apply, they are provided in separate documents and linked from the appropiate section.
+Where extra policies apply, they are provided in separate documents and linked from the appropriate section.

 ## Help!